cloud-gov/cg-site/_kbarticlespages/website-api.md

    `- flask_cors` and `CORS` for handling Cross-Origin Resource Sharing (CORS), which is what allows Pages and the server to talk to one another even though they’re on separate domains

 #### 2. Set up the secure database connection
-Because we’ve set up the database using RDS and bound to the service in this cloud.gov org space, we have direct access to the database credentials via application environment variables.
+Because we’ve set up the database using RDS and bound to the service in this Cloud.gov org space, we have direct access to the database credentials via application environment variables.
 Cloud.gov and RDS make it easy to set up a secure connection to the database using these environment variables.
 Here is how we connect to our database using the psycopg2 Python module in our Flask app:

 ```py
 aws_rds = app_env.get_service(name='your-database-name-here')